AFRICA

 30) Stage of transaction when notification must be filed

-As noted above there is no mandatory filing obligation in the UK.
+As noted in topic 8, there is no mandatory filing obligation in the UK and therefore no specific deadline by which a notification must be filed.

 31) Pre-notification consultations